 Vence is a careful blend of the new and the old, with the old town maintaining its walled circle of medieval buildings, as it must have appeared hundreds of years ago.
 Five medieval gateways give entry into the walled city: Porte d’Orient, Porte du Portail Levis, Porte du Peyra, Porte du Pontis and Porte du Signadour.

-go to link A little bit of history
+where can i buy generic lexapro A little bit of history

 The town of Vence has been rich in history ever since the Nerusii, a celto-ligurian people established themselves there.
 Marked by Latin civilisation, Vence then became a bishopric until the Concordat.
 Numerous churches and chapels bear witness to the long Catholic tradition of the town.